-Co-sale clauses are almost a regular feature in startup charters, becoming popular thanks also to the standard ministerial model aimed at facilitating electronic startups' incorporation.
-There is a high level of standardization and virtually all clauses reflect the problem of fair value protection in the case of a shareholder exit.
-The need of fair value protection in drag along clauses in not expressly mandated by the law, but is adopted by the majority of commentators, public notaries and courts.
-A certain amount of charters seeks to tame this mandatory constraint through tailor-made criteria of evaluation, probably aimed at limiting the rigidity of a one-size-fit-all criterion based on fair value determination.
-These criteria try to limit the discretion of the expert witness that can be appointed by the court in case of discussion on the fair value of the dragged along stock.
-Whether these attempts will be successful in case of litigation concerning their validity is to be seen.
+Co-sale clauses are almost a regular feature in startup charters, becoming popular thanks also to the standard ministerial model aimed at facilitating electronic start-ups' incorporation.
+There is a high level of standardization, and virtually all clauses reflect the problem of fair value protection in the case of a shareholder exit.
+The need for fair value protection in drag-along clauses is not expressly mandated by the law, but is adopted by the majority of commentators, public notaries and courts.
+A certain amount of charters seek to mitigate this mandatory constraint through tailor-made criteria of evaluation, probably aimed at limiting the rigidity of a one-size-fits-all criterion based on fair value determination.
+These criteria try to limit the discretion of the expert witness that can be appointed by the court in case of discussion on the fair value of the dragged-along stock.
+Whether these attempts will be successful in case of litigation concerning their validity remains to be seen.